Updated on November 7, 2023 by Julie McCool

 - Overlook 1 is a rocky area close to the largest waterfalls.
 The falls are dramatic, but you'll have to climb on the rocks (staying behind the rail) for the best views.
 You can wave to people on the Maryland side of Great Falls, across the river on Olmsted Island.

-- Overlook 2 is accessible via steps and a ramp to a large platform.
-This overlook offers a great view of the falls and the Potomac River.
+- Overlook 2 can be reached via steps and a wheelchair-accessible ramp that leads to a large platform.
+This overlook offers a nice view of the falls and the Potomac River.

-Compare photos for a sense of how dramatically the Great Falls Virginia view can change.
-The photo above captures the water level on a quiet summer day.
-The photo below shows a raging Potomac River after a March storm and snow melt.
+Compare these photos for a sense of how dramatically the Great Falls Virginia view can change.
+The first photo captures the water level on a quiet fall day.
+The photo below shows the same view with a raging Potomac River after a March storm and snowmelt.

 2. Explore Great Falls Hiking Trails